ceph/ceph/doc/rados/operations/bluestore-migration.rst

 Disadvantages:

-* Data is copied over the network twice: once to some other OSD in the cluster (to maintain the desired number of replicas), and then again back to the reprovisioned BlueStore OSD.
+* Data is copied over the network twice: once to another OSD in the cluster (to maintain the specified number of replicas), and again back to the reprovisioned BlueStore OSD.

 Whole host replacement
 ----------------------